MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ### Query Plan Review

 The goal of this section is to help Sasho understand the best interpretation of a natural language query.
-The basic steps are as follows: When a user enters in a query, the result will be several visual interpretations, in the order of confidence.
+The basic steps are as follows: When a user enters in a query, the result will be several visual interpretations in the order of confidence.
 The user has the option to rate the interpretations so that Sasho can improve.
-Behind the interpretations themselves are a graphical and thus more interpretable view of a SPARQL query.

 ![OriginalInterprets](media/conversationalai-tooling/interpretations.png)

 The interpretations are ordered from most confident to least confident.
 If there are multiple interpretations, users can judge the interpretations as Perfect, Good, Fair, Bad, or Not Judged.
 Once the user judges the interpretation, Sasho will incorporate the feedback, rerun the query, and provided an updated order of visual interpretations.
 In this example, the #3 interpretation looks better than the #1 interpretation.
 Sasho has tried to infer that workers actually means employees, but it is not confident about this inference.

-By labelling the #1 interpretation as bad, #2 as good, and the #3 interpretation as Perfect, the language models will update and reorder the results.
+By labeling the #1 interpretation as bad, #2 as good, and the #3 interpretation as Perfect, the language models will update and reorder the results.
 The ‘bad’ interpretation is now gone.

 ![GoodInterprets](media/conversationalai-tooling/goodinterpret.png)